 Modern Slavery and Human Trafficking Statement

-Introduction from the Chief Executive Officer
+Introduction from the Board of Directors

 We are proud of the steps we have taken to combat slavery and human trafficking.
 As a company, we have reviewed our operations and the areas in which they could be affected by modern slavery or trafficking.
 We update our business processes and our management and reporting procedures on an ongoing basis to ensure risks are identified, addressed and monitored.
 We are committed to providing appropriate awareness and training for our staff on the issues of slavery and trafficking and allow them to report any concerns or areas for investigation to ensure we fulfil our obligations and that we continue to operate at all times in a professional and ethical manner.
 We will continue to review and improve our processes and practices in this area as we grow and develop as a business.